MoigeMatino/data-structures-algorithms-python/introduction/max_value/README.md

 ## max-value

-Write a function, max_value, that takes in list of numbers as an argument.
+Write a function, `max_value`, that takes in list of numbers as an argument.
 The function should return the largest number in the list.

 Solve this without using any built-in list methods.